SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 Updated Regularly

-We routinely review and update our articles to reflect new research, evolving clinical guidelines, and the latest information about sleep apnea.
+We review and update our articles frequently to reflect new research and evolving clinical guidelines.

 If you’ve noticed water collecting in your CPAP mask or tubing, you may be experiencing “rainout,” a common issue that’s usually harmless but can affect comfort and sleep quality.
 While it’s not typically a safety concern, excess moisture can disrupt sleep, create noise, and make it harder to maintain a proper mask seal.

+Some users may also experience nasal irritation, dry throat, or frequent awakenings due to the discomfort caused by excessive condensation.
 In this article, we’ll explain what causes CPAP rainout and how to prevent it.

 Stop CPAP Rainout Before It Starts